-Indeed, Andrea was intrigued to notice the amount of “lateral vegetation” along the river banks — by which he means the trees and shrubs that grow right out into the river.
-This factor, he noted, will provide some resistance to the water flow which is difficult to represent in the simple graphs.
+Indeed, Andrea was intrigued to notice the amount of “lateral vegetation” along the river banks — by which he means the trees and shrubs that grow right out into the river, and catch hold of rubbish like this in high water.
+Vegetation like this, he noted, will provide some resistance to water flow which is difficult to represent in the simple graphs.
 It will be interesting to see if the EA’s new data set starts to take this kind of close-up detail into account, although – again – it probably won’t affect the broad conclusions about the weir.

 Just for the record, here is Andrea’s slightly more technical summary of what his analysis shows: